markpijnenburg/project/DESIGN.md

 ## Code structure/lay-out
 ### JavaScript
 The JavaScript codestructure for this project is quite uncomplicated.
 I will include the functions mentioned above in one overarching file, main.js.
-No other JavaScript files are required at this time.
-Depending on the size of the file, I maybe consider making seperate JavaScript files for the initialization and updating of the dashboard.
+Supportive functions, like mapping of data, counting occurences or determing color with a color scale are placed in a support.js file.
+The main functionality of the code will be present in main.js, whereas supportive functions will be placed in the support.js file.
+With this distribution I aim to create clarity and modularity.
+Later in the project I may divide the code in more files.
+I will update this design document accordingly.

 ### HTML
 I choose Bootstrap to make my dashboard look nice.
 It is a famous webpage framework that can be easily used to style an page.
 Luckily for me, Bootstrap has a built-in [grid system](https://v4-alpha.getbootstrap.com/layout/grid/).
 My goal is to create a visualization that looks, acts and feels like a dashboard.